 Did you like the Algorithms & Data Structures course and would you like to design algorithms?
 Or did you like the Languages and Automata course and are you interested in theory?
 Well, we can define dozens of projects on automata learning that involve algorithm design and/or theory.
-We recently proposed a new automata learning algorithm, L# that appears to be really efficient.
-But many algorithmic and theoretical questions remain.
-We see several opportunities to make the L# even more efficient!
-Can we integrate learning and testing algorithms to improve performance?
-Can we integrate L# with passive automata learning algorithms such as FlexFringe (for this project Sicco Verwer from TU Delft would be cosupervisor)?
-How can we extend the L# algorithm to richer classes of automata that can model data, time, nondeterministic, and probabilistic choice? (contact Frits Vaandrager or Jurriaan Rot).
+We recently proposed a new learning algorithm for finite state machines, L# and a prototype implementation in Rust outperforms all existing active learning algorithms.
+But many questions remain related to the design, implementation and analysis of learning algorithms, ranging from super practical to super theoretical:

 For model-based testing, we are working on the TorXakis tool.
 Also here there are several possibilities for tool oriented projects.
 Examples are the connection of TorXakis to other tools, such as constraint solvers for test-data generation, to model-checkers for validation of test models, and to industrial and popular testing frameworks (SoapUI, Robot Framework, Behave, ...) for combining model-based testing with existing testing practices.
 Other possibilities include improving the performance of TorXakis, extension of the TorXakis modelling language, visualization of TorXakis models and test results, and the implementation of new test generation algorithms. (contact Jan Tretmans).